iffasadiq/finalcapstone/README.md

 These visualizations are crucial for monitoring the system's behavior and providing a visual justification for the pricing decisions.

 **📁 Repository Structure**

-.
-├── dataset (1).csv           # The raw dataset containing parking lot information.
+├── dataset.csv           # The raw dataset containing parking lot information.

 ├── problem statement.pdf     # Detailed project description and requirements.

 └── dynamic_pricing_notebook.ipynb # The main Jupyter Notebook containing all code.

 └── README.md                 # This file.

 **📝 Usage**

 **Clone the repository**:

 git clone <repository-url>